Skip to content

 Manufacturing skills:

-• Through-hole soldering order (low to high components)
+• Through-hole soldering order (low to high components), with both sides soldered to bridge the layers

 Firmware skills: